 I carefully followed all the instructions and made sure to remove all the pips and cut the fruit into quarters.
 Despite this, the juicer keeps jamming.

 I have contacted your store but every time I speak to the gentleman who heads the electronic department he cannot assist me.
-I have also tried to speak to the salesperson who made the sale and persuaded me to try a juicer with the most up-to-date technology, and he too is not able to provide me with any assistance.
+In addition, I have tried to speak to the salesperson who made the sale and persuaded me to try a juicer with the most up-to-date technology, and he too is not able to provide me with any assistance.

-I have all the packaging of the juicer and the receipt and would appreciate it if you would kindly replace it with a more traditional model as I suspect the new compression technology used in the JXYZ90 is flawed.
+I kept all the packaging of the juicer and the receipt and would appreciate it if you would kindly replace it with a more traditional model as I suspect the new compression technology used in the JXYZ90 is flawed.